Valafar123/WaterBucket/features.md

 * Strays now also drop 0-2 Ice.
 * Ghasts now also drop 2-3 Quartz.
 * Iron Golems now also drop 0-1 Vines.
+* Skeletons now have a chance to drop Skeletons Skulls if killed by a player.
 * Skeletons no longer drop arrows.
 * Strays no longer drop arrows.